utheshini/todo-app/README.md

 # 📝 Todo App

-A modern, responsive **Todo App** built with **React + Tailwind CSS**, featuring dark mode, task categories, priorities, and full CRUD functionality.
+A modern, responsive **Todo App** built with **React + Tailwind CSS**, featuring dark mode, search by keyword, filter and sort tasks, and full CRUD functionality.
 This project demonstrates clean code practices, state management with **Context API + useReducer**, and persistent data storage with **localStorage**.

 ---